HarperDB/documentation/docs/developers/rest.md

 ## Querying through URL query parameters

 URL query parameters provide a powerful language for specifying database queries in HarperDB.
-This can be used to search by a single property name and value, to find all records which provide value for the given property/attribute.
-It is important to note that this property must be configured to be indexed to search on it.
+This can be used to search by a single attribute name and value, to find all records which provide value for the given property/attribute.
+It is important to note that this attribute must be configured to be indexed to search on it.
 For example:

 ```http
 GET /my-resource/?property=value